samanthamcloughlin/call-graph-visual-attention/StudyInstructions.md

 Welcome!#

-Thank you for participating in APCL lab's research study.
+Thank you for participating in [elide for double blind] lab's research study.
 Your participation in this study is voluntary and may end any time you choose.

 The overall aim of this study is to record programmer eye-movements during the completion of a code documentation task.